A Brief History of the Marque

 Manufactured by A.Riboud et Cie, 44 Rue de Mortillet, Grenoble (Isere)

 1928: The first machines were built using JAP engines, and were available for the 1929 season.
-The machines had components by AYA, Webb and Staub.
+The motorcycles had components by AYA, Webb and Staub.

 1932: Introduced BMA machines with Aubier-Dunne engines of 100cc.